brianHarder/Rabble/README.md

  ## Description

-Rabble is a web application where users organize themselves into communities based on particular areas of interest.
-From here, users can create discussion boards ("rabbles") that fall under the topic of that community.
-Rabbles consist of posts and comments allowing users to share ideas and express support for what others have to say.
-This project started with a series of homework assignments in UChicago's software development course that I then developed into my own application.
+Rabble is a web application where people organize themselves into communities based on particular areas of interest.
+From here, users can create discussion boards ("rabbles") to spark conversations and share ideas through posts and comments.
+Posts are organized into knowledge graphs, providing an engaging representation of everyone's ideas and how they relate to each other.

 ## Features